Planning a trip to Taiwan’s gorgeous East Coast and looking for things to do in Hualien?

 Take a day tour

 - Whale Watching – If you want to catch a glimpse of dolphins or whales, Taiwan’s east coast is the best spot to do so!
 Especially since these waters are home to 29 of the world’s 60 species of whales and dolphins.
-Apart from spotting whales or dolphins frolicking in the water, you’ll also be rewarded with beautiful coastline views on this day trip.
+Apart from spotting whales or dolphins frolicking in the water, you’ll also be rewarded with beautiful views.

 - East Rift Valley Day Tour – A scenic drive through Taiwan’s East Rift Valley should be high on your list of things to do in Hualien, Taiwan.
-On this day trip, you’ll drop by Lintian Mountain (an old logging village), Butterfly Valley and the Hualien Sugar Factory while enjoying scenic views along the way.
+On this day trip, you’ll drop by Lintian Mountain (an old logging village), Butterfly Valley, and the Hualien Sugar Factory.

 - Orange Day-Lily Day Tour – Take in the magnificent views from the top of Sixty Stone Mountain, also known as Lioushidan.
 Sitting at an elevation of about 800 meters, Sixty Stone Mountain is an incredibly scenic mountain area best known for its vast fields of daylilies.
 Every year from August to September, a sea of golden lily fields blanket the mountain slopes, making it one of the prettiest places to visit in Taiwan.
 If you’re an adventurous foodie, don’t miss the deep-fried daylilies that many vendors sell her along the road.

 What’s your favorite thing to do in Hualien?

 There you have it – the absolute best things to do in Hualien!
 Did your favorite Hualien activities make the list?
 If not, let me know in the comments below so that I can check them out when I visit Hualien again.

 Liked these Hualien Attractions?
 Maybe your friends will too.
 Share The Best Things to do in Hualien, Taiwan with them here.